-The connections are as follows:
+Connections are as follows:

 J6 Terminal Function

-1 From Circuit Breaker for Relay 2 (Must be connected to a LINE 2 Breaker)
+1 From Circuit Breaker for Relay 2 (MUST be connected to a LINE 2 Breaker)

 2 Output of Relay 2

-3 From Circuit Breaker for Relay 1 (Must be connected to a LINE 1 Breaker)
+3 From Circuit Breaker for Relay 1 (MUST be connected to a LINE 1 Breaker)

 4 Output of Relay 1

 5 Neutral

 J7 Terminal Function

-J7 Terminal 1 Function Output of Relay 3

 1 Output of Relay 3

-1 2 Output of Relay 3 From Circuit Breaker for Relay 3
+2 From Circuit Breaker for Relay 3

+3 Output of Relay 4

+4 From Circuit Breaker for Relay 4

-The 12 VDC voltage connections are made through J2, a 3 pin Mate-N-Lok connector on the low voltage side of the Control Module.
+The 12 VDC voltage connections are made through J2 (3-pin Mate-N-Lok connector on the low voltage side of the Control Module).
 The +12 volts should be supplied from a source fused at 3 Amps minimum and capable of delivering up to 1 Amp of AVERAGE current.
 Protecting this connection with a higher rated fuse is acceptable since the EMS is internally protected with a 3 Amp fuse.

-The connections are as follows:
+Connections are as follows: